-7. If, on or after October 1, 2008, conception occurred in a month in which the legally responsible caretaker was in receipt of Diversion.
+7. A child was conceived on or after October 1, 2008 in a month in which the legally responsible caretaker was in receipt of Diversion.

-Child Support Enforcement for Benefit Cap Children 400-19-45-90-15
+Child Support Division for Benefit Cap Children 400-19-45-90-15

-Effective January 1, 2002, a child subject to the Benefit Cap provision will not be referred to the Child Support Enforcement Agency under the TANF Program.
-Since a Benefit Cap child is not referred to the Child Support Enforcement Agency:
+Effective January 1, 2002, a child subject to the Benefit Cap provision will not be referred to the Child Support Division under the TANF Program.
+Since a Benefit Cap child is not referred to the Child Support Division:

-- 1. The caretaker does not need to meet Up-front Child Support requirements for the Benefit Cap child(ren) only; - 2.
-Non-cooperation with the Child Support Enforcement Agency for the Benefit Cap child will never result in a sanction against the custodian; - 3.
+- The caretaker does not need to meet Up-front Child Support requirements for the Benefit Cap child(ren) only; - 2.
+Non-cooperation with the Child Support Division for the Benefit Cap child will never result in a sanction against the custodian; - 3.
 Child support income received on behalf of a Benefit Cap child will not be assigned.
 Instead, it will be sent to the payee identified in the court order.